wtrekell/OmniGen2/README.md

 This dual-component architecture enables strong performance across four primary capabilities:

-- Visual Understanding: Inherits the robust ability to interpret and analyze image content from its Qwen-VL-2.5 foundation.
+- **Visual Understanding**: Inherits the robust ability to interpret and analyze image content from its Qwen-VL-2.5 foundation.
-- Text-to-Image Generation: Creates high-fidelity and aesthetically pleasing images from textual prompts.
+- **Text-to-Image Generation**: Creates high-fidelity and aesthetically pleasing images from textual prompts.
-- Instruction-guided Image Editing: Executes complex, instruction-based image modifications with high precision, achieving state-of-the-art performance among open-source models.
+- **Instruction-guided Image Editing**: Executes complex, instruction-based image modifications with high precision, achieving state-of-the-art performance among open-source models.
-- In-context Generation: A versatile capability to process and flexibly combine diverse inputs—including tasks, reference objects, and scenes—to produce novel and coherent visual outputs.
+- **In-context Generation**: A versatile capability to process and flexibly combine diverse inputs—including tasks, reference objects, and scenes—to produce novel and coherent visual outputs.

 As an open-source project, OmniGen2 provides a powerful yet resource-efficient foundation for researchers and developers exploring the frontiers of controllable and personalized generative AI.